HurlesGroupSanger/indelible/README.md

 4. [Blast](#4-blast) - Longer clipped segments are blasted against the human genome and repeat databases
 5. [Annotate](#5-annotate) - Putative SVs are annotated with additional information (e.g. gene annotations) and the blast results from the previous step
 6. [_denovo_](#6-denovo) - _de novo_ events are called and inheritance information is appended.

+**Note**: All commands also take the command-line option `--config` which overrides the default config.yml path.
+The user can either change the default config.yml, or provide a path to a different file with this option.
+See the section above for configuring the `config.yml` file.

 These different steps can be performed by the different sub-commands: